7 min read

 In this article, we’d like to give you some practical tips on how to care for your trees and show you some of the most common causes of tree stress and death.
 It’s our goal that you’ll be better informed so that your trees can last for many decades.

 Stressed tree symptoms will manifest in a number of ways.
-Distorted or missing growth, substances or spots on foliage, and lack of vigor are some of the first clues that your tree is in trouble.
+Distorted or missing growth, substances or spots on foliage, and lack of vigor are some of the first clues that your tree is stressed.